-Here's our understanding of the IR35 legislation reform, and how this will affect your income once it comes into effect on April 6, 2017.
+Here's our understanding of the IR35 legislation reform which came into effect on April 6, 2017.

 Since its introduction, IR35 has received wide scale criticism: contractors and engagers find it confusing; whilst policy-makers believe it to be ineffective.
 Meanwhile, the political landscape has changed significantly since its introduction and ministers have sought to blur the respective definitions of tax avoidance (legal) and evasion (illegal).
 It can therefore be said that a change in policy in this area is long overdue.